Towards a Maturity Model for Systematic Literature Review Process: Introduction

-The remainder of this paper is organized as follows: Section~\ref{sec:backgroundAndRelatedWorks} presents the background and related works; Section~\ref{sec:researchMethod} presents our research method; Section~\ref{sec:practicesGoalsProcessAreas} presents an overview of process areas, specific goals and practices; Section~\ref{sec:maturityModel} introduces MM4SLR; Section~\ref{sec:discussion} discusses possible uses of MM4SLR, limitations, and future work; and, finally Section~\ref{sec:futurePerspectives} presents the final remarks.
+The remainder of this paper is organized as follows: Section~\ref{sec:researchMethod} presents our research method.
+Section~\ref{sec:practicesGoalsProcessAreas} details the KPs, SGs, and PAs.
+Section~\ref{sec:maturityModel} presents MM4SLR and its five maturity levels.
+Section~\ref{sec:validation} presents the proof of concept.
+Finally, Section~\ref{sec:conclusion} outlines our conclusions and future work.